 Why do we worship?
 There is more than one right biblical answer.
 Surely, at the top of the list is "for His own glory" (1 Cor 10:31; Ps 29:1-2).
 There is no higher answer to "Why do we worship?" than because the glory of God is more important than anything else in all creation.
 The chief end of the church is to glorify and enjoy God together forever, because the chief thing in all the world is God's glory (Phil 2:9-11).
-There are other answers as well: because God said to, because God created us to worship, because God saved us to worship, because it is our natural duty as creatures and joyful duty as Christians to worship, because our worship is a response of gratitude for saving grace, because those with new hearts long to hear His Word and express their devotion, because God wants to bless us with Himself, and because God has chosen us for His own inheritance and seeks to commune with us in His ordinances, and more.
+There are other answers as well: because God said to, because God created us to worship, because God saved us to worship, because God created us to worship, because God saved us to worship, because our worship is a response of gratitude for saving grace, because those with new hearts long to hear His Word and express their devotion, because God wants to bless us with Himself, and because God has chosen us for His own inheritance and seeks to commune with us in His ordinances, and more.